al-berger/regd/data/MANUAL.md

 Each user can have a separate regd server running, containig her own information.
 If needed, one user can have several regd server instances running with different server names.
+Each server instance has its own persistent and temporary storage.

 Each regd server running on a file socket can have one of three permission access level for all its data: _private_, _public-read_ or _public_.